pulp-platform/pulp-dronet/README.md

 The visual navigation engine is composed of both a software and a hardware part.
 The former is based on the previous [DroNet](https://github.com/uzh-rpg/rpg_public_dronet) project developed by the [RPG](http://rpg.ifi.uzh.ch/) from the University of Zürich (UZH).
 DroNet is a shallow convolutional neural network (CNN) which has been used to control a standard-size quadrotor in a set of environments via remote computation.
-The hardware soul of PULP-DroNet is embodied by the *PULP-Shield* an ultra-low power visual navigation module featuring a Parallel Ultra-Low-Power ([PULP](https://www.pulp-platform.org/)) GAP8 System-on-Chip (SoC) from [GreenWaves Technologies](https://greenwaves-technologies.com/) (GWT), an ultra-low power camera, and off-chip Flash/DRAM memory; the shield is designed as a pluggable PCB for the [Crazyflie 2.0](https://www.bitcraze.io/crazyflie-2/) nano-drone.
+The hardware soul of PULP-DroNet is embodied by the *PULP-Shield* an ultra-low power visual navigation module featuring a Parallel Ultra-Low-Power ([PULP](https://www.pulp-platform.org/)) GAP8 System-on-Chip (SoC) from [GreenWaves Technologies](https://greenwaves-technologies.com/) (GWT), an ultra-low power HiMax HBM01 camera, and off-chip Flash/DRAM memory; the shield is designed as a pluggable PCB for the [Crazyflie 2.0](https://www.bitcraze.io/crazyflie-2/)/[2.1](https://www.bitcraze.io/crazyflie-2-1/) nano-drone.

 Then, we developed a [general methodology](https://arxiv.org/abs/1805.01831) for deploying state-of-the-art deep learning algorithms on top of ultra-low power embedded computation nodes, like a miniaturized drone.
 Our novel methodology allowed us first to deploy DroNet on the PULP-Shield, and then demonstrating how it enables the execution the CNN on board the CrazyFlie 2.0 within only 64-284mW and with a throughput of 6-18 frame-per-second!
 Finally, we field-prove our methodology presenting a closed-loop fully working demonstration of vision-driven autonomous navigation relying only on onboard resources, and within an ultra-low power budget.
-See the videos on the [PULP Platform Youtube](https://www.youtube.com/channel/UCpad_lwSfoMZkb6X7FdjU0g) channel ([Video1](https://youtu.be/JKY03NV3C2s)).
+See the videos on the [PULP Platform Youtube](https://www.youtube.com/channel/UCpad_lwSfoMZkb6X7FdjU0g) channel ([Video](https://youtu.be/JKY03NV3C2s)).

 We release here, as open source, all our code, hardware designs, datasets, and trained networks.

 ## 2. Getting started
 The PULP-DroNet project uses the following terminology:
-* **PULP-Shield**: it is our pluggable PCB compatible with the Crazyflie 2.0 nano-drone.
+* **PULP-Shield**: it is our pluggable PCB compatible with the Crazyflie 2.0/2.1 nano-drone.
 The shield is designed to host either a PULP GAP8 SoC from GWT or a PULP Mr.Wolf SoC (academic chip).
 * **PULP Virtual Platform**: it is a software simulation environment running on your machine.
 It simulates the execution of your application on the selected PULP SoC (e.g., GAP8, Mr.Wolf, etc.).
 * **Autotiler**: it is a software tool developed in collaboration with GWT and released as `lib.a`.
 It produces a set of C files required to compile PULP-DroNet.
 The default version of the generated files is already included in this release.
 Thus the tool is not strictly required.
 * **GAPuino board**: it is the GWT Arduino-compatible development board that includes a PULP GAP8 SoC ([spec](https://greenwaves-technologies.com/product/gapuino/)).